-Level 1 coaches are qualified to coach in relatively safe areas, types A and B in the British Orienteering area classification.
+Level 1 coaches are qualified to coach in lower risk areas, types A and B in the British Orienteering area classification.

 Pre-requisites for Level 1

 - Recent evidence of competence at TD4 (Light Green) or above before assessment at Level 1.
-This is usually by means of a competition result, but can be by other means.
+This is usually by means of a competition result.

 - Age at least 17 at time of final assessment